dongfangzhao/datasys_iit/fusionFS/README.txt

 			hec-01
 			hec-02
 			...
-		4.2) On any node, run `fusion_mouint/mpiexec -hostfile YOUR_HOSTFILE IOR [COMMAND OPTIONS]`
+		4.2) On any node, run `fusion_mouint/mpiexec -hostfile YOUR_HOSTFILE IOR -F`
+	NOTE: In IOR, when it claims it "reads" a file, it indeed opens the file with mode 02.
+		Mode 02 means read AND write.
+This indicates that normal write-read lock cannot suffice IOR, i.e. it requires write-write lock for read after write.

 Update history:
-	07/26/2012: add metadata benchmark; testing IOR on 10 nodes 07/24/2012: for ZHT values, update PATH_MAX to ZHT_MAX_BUFF; found a ZHT bug for long value (>=1K); tested IOR on Fedora and HEC; create test script and pass on 1 node
+	07/26/2012: add metadata benchmark; tested IOR on 10 nodes 07/24/2012: for ZHT values, update PATH_MAX to ZHT_MAX_BUFF; found a ZHT bug for long value (>=1K); tested IOR on Fedora and HEC; create test script and pass on 1 node
 	07/22/2012: fixed a bug in ffsnet.c::_getaddr(); tested IOzone on two nodes 07/21/2012: update ZHT for new _lookup() signature and return code, restructure code and update Makefiles